Sautéed Broccolini and Shallots

 Using a mesh spatula, or skimmer, remove broccolini from the boiling water and immediately transfer them to the ice bath.
 The ice bath shocks the broccolini, stops the cooking process and helps set the bright green color.

 Once the broccolini are cool, drain them or gently shake the water off of each floret, wrap them in a paper towel, or flour sack towel to dry, and set aside if using right away.
-If you’re blanching the broccolini ahead to use for later in the day, or the next day, dry them, and then then wrap them in a paper towel and store in a resealable bag in the refrigerator.
+If you’re blanching the broccolini ahead to use for later in the day, or the next day, dry them, and then store them in a glass container with a lid in the fridge for up to 4 days.

 Peel and slice your shallots into thin slices, set aside.